IAPR-TC11/test_website/docs/index.md

 This is a test to assess whether the IAPR TC11 can use GitHub pages as a feature-full and reliable hosting service.

 The website is built automatically every time someone makes a change on source files and commits them.
+It takes 30 for the online version to be updated.

 It means that, provided you have a GitHub account authorized to make changes to the associated repository, you can: